 Planning your Alaskan cruise can take a lot of work, and depending on your desired experience and shore excursions, the weather and time of year can have a big impact.
 But fear not!
-We created some insider tips to help you get the most out of your visit regardless of the weather along the Inside Passage.
+We created some insider tips to help you get the most out of your visit regardless of the weather during your Inside Passage cruise.
 Read below for your comprehensive guide and be fully prepared for Ketchikan, Skagway, and Juneau Alaska weather!
 Quick tip: leave the winter coats at home, but make sure to pack your rain jacket!

 It may be wet, but with the right gear, you’ll be plenty warm and happy!
 We like the saying, “There’s no such thing as bad weather, only bad clothes!”
 You can be sure that your tour guides will gear you up accordingly for your shore excursions.
-Just take a look here, at the hilarious get up of the Backcountry Zodiac Expedition.
-And, don’t forget to ask for your very own set of Pogies (yes that’s their real name) on the Ketchikan Sea Kayak or Orcas Cove Kayak, you will be happy to have them.
+Don’t forget to ask for your very own set of Pogies (yes that’s their real name) on the Kayak Eco Tour or Orcas Cove Kayak, you will be happy to have them.
 We always recommend bringing your own raincoats as you pack for Alaska, but know that when necessary, our guides will do everything to ensure you stay warm and dry!
 If you have any questions, just ask one of our knowledgeable agents about the specific gear provided on tour.

 And finally, don’t be discouraged from taking to the skies!
 Though rain is common, there are plenty of clear days in Ketchikan for you to soar through the skies.
-Ketchikan is one of the best places to experience the wonder of a float plane landing for yourself.
-Take a trip to the Misty Fjords, that look even more gorgeous as the fog lifts off the mountain tops.
-Soar over to Neets Bay or Prince of Wales to see how black bears live in the Salmon Capital of the World (hint, fat & happy).
+Ketchikan is one of the best places to experience the wonder of a floatplane landing for yourself.
+Take a trip to the Misty Fjords, which look even more gorgeous as the fog lifts off the mountain tops.
+Soar over to Neets Bay to see how black bears live in the Salmon Capital of the World (hint, fat & happy).

 - Summer Temperatures: The months of June, July, & August offer average temperatures in the mid-60’s (°F), with the warmest month being July.
 The ‘shoulder’ season of May & September brings cooler weather in the mid-50’s (°F).
 The average rainfall for May-August can range from 6.6 – 9.8 inches every month, while September’s average is 13.7 inches!